kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 One similar problem considered in the past was [scaling based on node metadata](https://github.com/kubernetes/autoscaler/issues/5928).
 That issue broadly suggests that workloads be given more capacity on larger nodes.
-That heuristic may be good enough for some use cases, and this proposal implicitly allows for the possibility of extending the "scope" field to support such a feature in the future.
-However, this proposal may also address the same underlying need more precisely.
+That heuristic may be good enough for some use cases.
+However, this proposal addresses the same underlying need more precisely.
 Conversely, scaling based on node metadata alone would not meet the needs of some of the motivating use cases for this proposal, because the underlying assumption of scaling based on node metadata is that the workload scales directly proportionally to the node.
 We know this is not the case in all circumstances.

 ### Risks and Mitigations